Gestational Diabetes: The Causes, Risks and Symptoms

 Many women who develop GDM need to take medication which helps to control blood sugar levels.
 This can be in the form of tablets or injections of insulin.

 Most women who are diagnosed with GDM benefit by seeing a dietician.
 These are health professionals who are able to give advice about what foods to eat, when to eat and how to manage a diet which provides all the essential nutrition without high levels of carbohydrates.
-Similar information can be found in our Pregnancy Eating Guide which has been written by industry professionals.
+Similar information can be found in our Pregnancy Food Guide which has been written by industry professionals.

 You may also be referred to: